ufukefe/DFM/README.md

 - Use ***enable_two_stage*** to enable or disable two stage approach (default: True) <br /> *(Note: Make it enable for planar scenes with significant viewpoint changes, otherwise disable.)*
 - Use ***model*** to change the pre-trained model (default: VGG19) <br /> *(Note: DFM only supports VGG19 and VGG19_BN right now, we plan to add other backbones)*
 - Use ***ratio_th*** to change ratio test thresholds (default: [0.6, 0.6, 0.8, 0.9, 0.95, 1.0]) <br /> *(Note: These ratio test thresholds are for 1st to 5th layer, the last threshold (6th) are for Stage-0 and only usable when --enable_two_stage=True)*
 - Use ***bidirectional*** to enable or disable bidirectional ratio test. (default: True) <br /> *(Note: Make it enable to find more robust matches.
-Naturally, it should be enabled, make it False is only for similar results with DFM-MATLAB repository since MATLAB's matchFeatures function does not execute ratio test in a bidirectional way)*
+Naturally, it should be enabled, make it False is only for similar results with our Matlab implementation since Matlab's matchFeatures function does not execute ratio test in a bidirectional way)*
 - Use ***display_results*** to enable or disable displaying results (default: True) <br /> *(Note: If True, DFM saves matched image pairs to output_directory.
 It may slow down the algorithm.)*
 - Use ***output_directory*** to define output directory. (default: ./results) <br /> *(Note: imageA_imageB_matches.npz will be created in output_directory for each image pair)*

 ## Evaluation
-Currently, we have support evaluation only on the HPatches dataset.
+Currently, we do not have support evaluation for our Python implementation.
-You can use our Image Matching Evaluation repository, in which we have support to evaluate SuperPoint, SuperGlue, Patch2Pix, and DFM algorithms on HPatches.
+You can use our Image Matching Evaluation repository (coming soon), in which we have support to evaluate SuperPoint, SuperGlue, Patch2Pix, and DFM algorithms on HPatches.
-Also, you can use our DFM-Matlab repository to reproduce the results presented in the paper.
+Also, you can use our Matlab implementation (see [For Matlab Users](#for-matlab-users) section) to reproduce the results presented in the paper.

+## Notice
+To reproduce our results given in the paper, use our Matlab implementation. <br /> *You can get more accurate results (but with fewer features) using Python implementation.
+It is mainly because MATLAB’s [matchFeatures](https://www.mathworks.com/help/vision/ref/matchfeatures.html) function does not execute ratio test in a bidirectional way, where our Python implementation performs bidirectional ratio test.
+Nevertheless, we made bidirectionality adjustable in our Python implementation as well.*

 ## For Matlab Users

-Coming soon
+We have implemented and tested DFM on MATLAB R2017b.

+### Prerequisites

+You need to install MatConvNet (we have support for matconvnet-1.0-beta24).
+Follow the instructions on the [official website](https://www.vlfeat.org/matconvnet/install/).

+Once you finished the installation of MatConvNet, you should download [pretratined VGG-19 network](https://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat) to the ./matlab/models folder.

+### Running DFM
+Now, you are ready to try DFM!

+Just open and run *main_DFM.m* with your own images.

+### Evaluation on HPatches

+Download [HPatches sequences](http://icvl.ee.ic.ac.uk/vbalnt/hpatches/hpatches-sequences-release.tar.gz) and extract it to ./matlab/data folder.

+Run *main_hpatches.m* which is in ./matlab/HPatches Evaluation folder.

+A results.txt file will be generetad in ./matlab/results/HPatches folder.
+- In the first column you can find the pair names.
+- In the 2-11 column you can find the Mean Matching Accuracy (MMA) results for 1-10 pixel thresholds.
+- In 12th column you can find number of matched features.
+- Columns 13-17 are for best homography estimation results (denoted as boe in the paper)
+- Columns 18-22 are for worst homography estimation results (denoted as woe in the paper)
+- Columns 22-71 are for 10 different homography estimation tests.

 ## BibTeX Citation
 Please cite our paper if you use the code: